abidrun/4180project/README.md

 ```
 6. The video and sensor information should pop up automatically.
 7. Unplug the Raspberry Pi now that everything is verified to work correctly.
+8. The gas rover is now ready for use; control it using the mobile app and the camera and sensor data will show up on the controlling computer.